natoverse/gardner/README.md

 I'm working from [The Colossal Book of Short Puzzles and Problems](https://www.amazon.com/Colossal-Book-Short-Puzzles-Problems/dp/0393061140/ref=sr_1_2?ie=UTF8&qid=1484882213&sr=8-2&keywords=gardner+puzzles); I've numbered them to match so they are easy look up.

-I have no idea how many of these I'll work on, probably until I get bored.
+I have no idea how many of these I'll work on, probably until I get bored or they get too complicated to be fun with this approach.
 Feel free to submit new solutions with a PR.
 Or just take the code and do whatever you want with it.

 ## Getting started